-- A new HealthOne facility is planned to be provided in Orchard Hills.
-Funding has been committed and site selection is in progress. - NBMLHD are investigating needs and opportunities for upgrades to existing community health centres.
+- The NSW Government has committed to providing a new community health facility for the NBMLHD.
+Health Infrastructure NSW is currently investigating suitable locations, which includes consideration of Orchard Hills. - NBMLHD are investigating needs and opportunities for upgrades to existing community health centres.
 As noted in relation to hospitals, NBMLHD planning is based on 2019 DPE released projections and existing investigations and plans are based on these.
 Demand generated by additional population growth in the GPEC area will need to be considered.